hexbatch/apple-core/v1/docs/core-overview.md

 A token set must be owned by only one user.
 Ownership is not transferred, but the tokens in one set can be added to the tokens in another set

-A token set may be given a location, this allows map bounded attributes to work.
-When the token is read or changed by the user,
+A token set has a location given by the user token.

-    the context of the token set is given.
-This allows permissions that are set based to run in addition to map bounds
+This location can be used by set operations.

 Token sets might be organized to have parents and siblings.
 There should be ways to navigate through this with the api.
 Note that there is not a restriction of the same user owning the parent and children.
 Also note that nested folders can be made.